Chances Are (film): Soundtrack

 The soundtrack included the Billboard Hot 100 Top 10 single hit song "After All" (composed by Tom Snow and lyrics by Dean Pitchford) performed by Cher and Peter Cetera.
-The song peaked at #6 on the Hot 100 in May 1989.
+The song peaked at No. 6 on the Hot 100 in May 1989.
 Also featured is the song of the same title as the film sung by Johnny Mathis.
 Although the film contains other songs, a soundtrack album has never been released.